George Blowers

-George Blowers (March 5, 1906 – October 19, 1969) was an American banker.
+George Blowers (March 5, 1906 – October 19, 1969) was an American economist.
 A Harvard graduate, he became governor of the state banks of Liberia, Ethiopia and Saudi Arabia.
 During his career he was responsible for introducing two new currencies and represented Ethiopia at the Bretton Woods Conference.

 Early career and Liberia

 Born on March 5, 1906, in Pineville, Kentucky, Blowers graduated from Harvard University before gaining a job at the National City Bank in New York City in 1928.
 In 1938 he became general manager of the Bank of Monrovia in Liberia, during which time he was responsible for changing the country's currency from the West African pound (pegged to sterling) to the Liberian dollar (pegged to the US dollar).
 The Smithsonian Institution's 1940 National Zoological Park expedition to Monrovia met with Blowers and he presented his household pets, a red forest duiker, a civet cat and a West African linsang, to them for use as zoo exhibits.
 British Foreign Office staff writing to Anthony Eden in March 1942 noted that Blowers adhered strictly to the American policy of neutrality, opposing attempts to enforce British control of capital in Liberia.
 Blowers, who could speak German, was known to have transferred German funds through Liberia to the United States.